Primarily Teaching 2015

 - You will receive a stipend upon successful completion of the course.

-Completed applications are due no later than six weeks before the workshop.
-Participation in each session is limited to 10 members, 15 in Washington, D.C.
+Apply no later than six weeks before the workshop.
+Participation in each session is limited to 10 members, 15 in Washington, DC.
 Classes will be filled on a first-come, first-served basis.
 See the Workshop Information for an application and further details.

 Comments from Past Participants

-- "I thoroughly enjoyed the excitement of discovery.
-Many thanks to all those who supported us in many ways."
+- "I thoroughly enjoyed the excitement of discovery."

 - "I have a renewed sense of enthusiasm for beginning yet another school year."